 From Amida-dō, head north to the end of the curving covered garyūrō (walkway).
 Change into the sandals provided, then climb the steep steps up the mountainside to the Tahō-tō pagoda, from where there’s a fine view across the city.

-For most of November, the admission fee increases to ¥1000 to visit during the day for the autumn leaves, and the temple stays open to 8.30pm for the autumn nighttime illumination (¥600).
+For most of November, when the autumn leaves are at their best, the admission fee increases to ¥1000 during the day, and the temple stays open to 9pm for the nighttime illumination (¥600).